juvalen/mb-checker/README.md

  -o work_dir:	Folder in which **ALL.url** file will be stored (defaults to `./work_dir/`)

- -e, --empty:	remove empty folders
+ -e:		remove empty folders flag

  <codeN>:	list of http return codes to filter out.
 If no codes are provided script will just classify all bookmarks to their code named file, and copy original Bookmarks unchanged.
 It is allowed the use of **dot** as a digit wildcard.